awsdocs/amazon-rds-user-guide/doc_source/rds-secrets-manager.md

 ## Limitations for Secrets Manager integration with Amazon RDS<a name="rds-secrets-manager-limitations"></a>

 Managing master user passwords with Secrets Manager isn't supported for the following features:
-+ DB instances with read replicas, except for RDS for SQL Server DB instances
++ For all DB engines except for RDS for SQL Server, creating a read replica when the source DB or DB cluster manages credentials with Secrets Manager
-+ Read replicas
++ Managing master user password with Secrets Manager for a read replica
 + Amazon RDS Blue/Green Deployments
 + Amazon RDS Custom
 + Oracle Data Guard switchover